The Top 10 Accelerated JD Programs (2026)

 - Torts

-- Summer 2: 12 units and 6 units of an externship
+- Summer 2: 12 academic units and 6 units of supervised externship experience

 Kline School of Law – Drexel University